CU-PWFA/photoDAQ/README.md

 ### Permissions

-The user needs to be added to dialout, and tty.
+The user needs to be added to dialout, plugdev, and tty.
 Use the command
 ```
 sudo usermod -a -G <group> <username>
 ```